Ryheff24/Massdiscordunban/README.md

 Follow this [guide](https://discordjs.guide/preparations/setting-up-a-bot-application.html) to create the bot.

-Navigate to the OAuth2 tab in the Discord developers Dashboard and select URL Generator.
+Navigate to the OAuth2 tab in the Discord Developers Dashboard and select URL Generator.

 After input the following settings as shown below(applications.commands IS REQUIRED):